MohamedMMahfouz/enum_translatable/README.md

 # EnumTranslatable

-Gem that translates ruby on rails enums in a similar manner to i18n globalize gem.
+A simple Gem that translates ruby on rails enums in a similar manner to I18n globalize gem.

-TODO: Delete this and the text above, and describe your gem

 ## Installation